tldr-pages/tldr/pages/common/bash-it.md

 # bash-it

-> A collection of community Bash commands and scripts for Bash 3.2+.
+> A collection of community contributed Bash commands and scripts for Bash 3.2+.
 > More information: <https://bash-it.readthedocs.io/en/latest/>.

 - Update Bash-it to the latest stable/development version: